linkedin/goavro/README.md

 Goavro is a library that encodes and decodes Avro data.

-This repo is a fork of linkedin go avro with two fixes to canonical schemas.
+This repo is a fork of linkedin goavro with two fixes to canonical schemas.

 The first fix propagates the namespace of parent to subtypes declared in fields that are of type record.